flitbit/fpipe/README.md

 ### Documentation

 An standard import of fpipe `var fpipe = require('fpipe')` is assumed in all of the code examples.
-This results in an object having the following public properties:
+The import results in an object having the following public properties:

 * `create`   - a factory for creating fpipes.
 * `log_sink` - a shared event emitter where any uncaught exception are exposed.
+* `Pipe` - the fpipe implementation class.
 * `version`  - exposes the module's version.

 #### `create`